Making diagrams more manageable

 How preventing the learner from ignoring the diagram:

-- Use inescapable connections which produce a strong integration between diagrams and their companion modes of presentation.
+- Use inescapable connections which produce a strong integration between diagrams

 - Be more prescriptive in the way you expect learners to treat the diagrams.